Let’s admit it: At some point in their lives, every mum out there wished motherhood came with some sort of a manual.

 In the post below, Akansha shares the 6 most effective tips by Johnson to bathe babies and keep them healthy.

 The activity score of this post is 228, which means it attracted over 4x higher engagement than average.

 These metrics indicate Parenting Mom Style has good health…

 Akansha tracks these engagement metrics via Convosight to measure the health of her community.

-- Activity Rate: The comments and reactions per post in her Facebook group is 51%
+- Activity Rate: The average number of comments and reactions per post per month in her Facebook group is 51.

 - Daily Active Users/Monthly Active Users: The percentage of monthly active members that are active daily in her Facebook group is 63.26%.
 (Sooo amazing!)